 - Parsley: These meatballs call for fresh parsley because it's a versatile herb that can be paired with many different flavors.
 You can switch it out for other fresh herbs or dried herbs or use Italian seasoning if you're making meatballs for spaghetti.

 - Breadcrumbs: The type of breadcrumbs used will change the texture of the meatballs a bit, but you can use whatever you have on hand.
-Plain breadcrumbs, panko, Italian bread crumbs, etc. will all work.
+I prefer to use homemade sourdough breadcrumbs but plain breadcrumbs, panko, Italian bread crumbs, etc. will all work.
+They're also perfect for making elk meatloaf!

-- Cookie Scoop: A cookie scoop is a handy tool to make evenly-sized meatballs.
-But, you can also portion them by hand.
+A cookie scoop is a handy tool to make evenly sized meatballs!

 - Oven: These venison meatballs are super tender, so they are best baked in an oven to avoid breaking them.
 You can cook them in a pan on the stovetop, but be careful when you flip them!